Karthikeyan-j1112/StopWatch/README.md

 It can store the laps and final timer in the local storage and retrive it on next arrival.

-This web app is online hosted with the help of [Netilfy.com](https://www.netlify.com/).
+This web app is hosted online with the help of [Netilfy.com](https://www.netlify.com/).

-Link you the stopwatch webapp - [https://stopwatch-karthikeyan.netlify.app/](https://stopwatch-karthikeyan.netlify.app/)
+Link for the stopwatch webapp - [https://stopwatch-karthikeyan.netlify.app/](https://stopwatch-karthikeyan.netlify.app/)